Aoife O'Donovan: Sometymes Why (2005–2009)

-I'm With Her (2014–Present)
+I'm With Her (2014–present)

 In 2015, Aoife toured extensively with Sara Watkins (a founding member of Nickel Creek) and Sarah Jarosz under the combined tour banner of "I'm With Her".
 This combo came about after an impromptu performance at the 2014 Telluride Bluegrass Festival.

 The group covered John Hiatt's "Crossing Muddy Waters" in 2015, and released the single "Little Lies" in 2017, touring the US later that year.
 They recorded their debut album See You Around at Real World Studios in Bath, Somerset, England, three weeks after they had written it.
 The album was co-produced by Ethan Johns and released on February 16, 2018.
 American singer-songwriter Gillian Welch wrote the album's last track "Hundred Miles"; the trio is credited with writing all other songs on the album.
 The group toured in the U.S. and in Europe in the first half of 2018.

 At the 62nd Grammy Awards on January 26, 2020, I'm With Her won the award for Best American Roots Song for their recording of "Call My Name".
 The song was co-written by Jarosz, Watkins, and O'Donovan.

 In 2021, she was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

+At the 68th Grammy Awards, I’m With Her won Best Folk Album for their 2025 album Wild and Clear and Blue.
+Additionally their song “Ancient Light” was awarded Best American Roots Song and nominated for Best American Roots Performance.